- Task 1: Designing simple feature classes

 - If you will need to edit the data and maintain its spatial integrity

-- If you want to use the feature class for advanced GIS work such as modeling and analysis
+- If you want to use the feature class for advanced GIS work, such as modeling and analysis

 Use feature datasets to organize spatially related feature classes into a common feature dataset.
-Feature datasets are necessary if you want to
+Feature datasets are necessary if you want to do the following:

 A feature dataset is a collection of spatially or thematically related feature classes that share a common coordinate system.
 Feature datasets are used to hold feature classes that participate in a shared topology, network dataset, geometric network, or terrain.